Alex Dunne: Formula One

 Prior to the 2025 Singapore Grand Prix, McLaren announced Dunne had been released from the programme.

+In February 2026, Dunne signed with the Alpine Academy.
+The move was also confirmed by FIA Formula 2 on 4 March 2026.

 Personal life

-He is the son of Noel Dunne, a former racing driver who won the Irish Formula Ford F1600 series on two occasions.
+Dunne is the son of Noel Dunne, a former racing driver who won the Irish Formula Ford F1600 series on two occasions.